12 Tips to Set You Up for Success at Work

 No matter where you are in your career, there are always going to be people who have a unique perspective to offer or who may know more about a particular topic than you.

-Listening to their feedback regarding your work, honestly evaluating whether what they are saying is true and useful, and putting what you learn into practice is sure to help you grow in your chosen career.
+Listening to their feedback and career advice regarding your work, honestly evaluating whether what they are saying is true and useful, and putting what you learn into practice is sure to help you grow in your chosen career.